 Reporting of transactions made by persons discharging managerial responsibilities and persons closely associated with them in NTG's shares

-Michael Larsen has on 1 December 2021 through ML Invest Køge ApS sold 131,570 shares in NTG of nominally DKK 20 each at a price of DKK 460 per share.
+Karen-Marie Katholm has on 2 December 2021 purchased 1,000 shares in NTG of nominally DKK 20 each at a price of DKK 441.5 per share.
 Reference is made to the attached notification.

 Additional information